 The park also offers a wide variety of cuisine, and is extremely child-friendly.
 The zoo is easily accessible by city tram, and the prices are said to be unbeatable.
 If you’re more of a night owl – or want to see one in person – the park also offers a Night Safari event.

-Things to do in Hiroshima Japan #9: Hiroshima Museum of Art
+Spot #9: Hiroshima Museum of Art

 Founded in 1978, this museum lies in Hiroshima’s Central Park and features pieces of art from around the world.
 Many well known artists are displayed, and the museum offers an app to guide guest through each piece in English or Japanese.
 Many are impressed that the museum houses such a large collection of impressionist paintings, and everyone who enters is generally satisfied upon leaving.